kevinyswong/kevinyswong.github.io/index.md

   </blockquote>
   His contemporary peers derided his work and ideas, and Rousseau wrote considerably to defend himself, largely to no avail.
 He struggled financially and especially towards the end of his life.
-In a a 2002
+In a 2002
   <a href="https://yalebooks.yale.edu/book/9780300091410/the-social-contract-and-the-first-and-second-discourses/">collection</a>
   of Rousseau's political writings, collated and edited by
   <a href="https://web.williams.edu/humanities/sdunn/biography/biography-index.htm">Susan Dunn</a>,